open-policy-agent/opa/docs/content/policy-performance.md

 ### -O=1 (recommended)

 Policies are partially evaluated.
-Rules that do not depend on unknowns are evaluated and the virtual documents they produce are inlined into call sites.
-If a virtual virtual is required at evaluation time (e.g., because it is targetted by a `with` statement), then it will not be inlined.
+Rules that DO NOT depend on unknowns (directly or indirectly) are evaluated and the virtual documents they produce are inlined into call sites.
+Virtual documents that are required at evaluation time are not inlined.
+For example, if a base or virtual document is targetted by a `with` statement in the policy, the document will not be inlined.

-Rules that DO NOT depend on unknowns are also partially evaluated however the virtual documents they produce ARE NOT inlined into call sites.
+Rules that depend on unknowns (directly or indirectly) are also partially evaluated however the virtual documents they produce ARE NOT inlined into call sites.
 The output policy should be structurally similar to the input policy.

 ### -O=2 (aggressive)